With the

 For example, each cell in the # of Years column in

-contains Number
+TableDemo contains Number data —

-object.
+specifically, an Integer object.
 By default, the cell

--containing column uses a single
+renderer for a Number-containing column uses a single

-instance to draw the appropriate numbers,
+JLabel instance to draw the appropriate numbers,

 right-aligned, on the column's cells.
 If the user begins editing